-Island Community Church exists to help people become joyful, mature, Christ-dependent worshipers and followers of Jesus.
+Island Community Church exists to help people become joyful, mature, Christ-dependent followers of Jesus.
 In the Gospels, Jesus taught two great truths that furnish the core values of ICC.
 They are known as the Great Commandment and the Great Commission.

 In 1968, Island Community Church, Inc. was established in the home of Floyd and Melissa Russell.
 The Russell home was located across the street from the High School property.
 Students from Florida Bible College had been conducting youth meetings for over two years prior to this and the successful high school program led to an adult Bible study and ultimately the beginnings of a church in the Russell home.
 Children and adults carried both their Bibles and swimsuits to services.
 A community of believers developed with “pot-luck” Sunday suppers and dives into the Atlantic.

 As the program grew a small church building was leased in 1969.
 The former Islamorada Post Office, currently a title company, became a young growing church led by the founding pastor, Bruce Porter.
 Pastor Porter traveled to the Keys from the Hollywood campus of Florida Bible College for a long weekend and then returned to his duties as a teacher and registrar of the college.